Finding a Top Financial Advisor Firm in Philadelphia, Pennsylvania

-The firm's wealth planning pillar includes retirement planning, taxation management, cash flow analysis, social security solutions, employer benefit plans, debt management, estate planning, insurance analysis and business valuation.
+The wealth planning pillar includes retirement planning, taxation management, cash flow analysis, social security solutions, estate planning, insurance analysis and more.
 The firm aims to gather sufficient information about each of its clients to create a wealth plan that fully meets their unique needs.

 The second pillar, investment management, centers on a flexible investment approach that can weather changing investment landscapes and market fluctuations.
 Cordasco takes a long-term approach and it simultaneously focuses on accumulation and preservation.
 The firm uses global diversification and primarily allocates its clients' assets among various stocks and bonds, mutual funds, and exchange-traded funds.

-Lifestyle coaching, Cordasco's third pillar, is intended to create "a strong bond between your financial life and your quality of life," the firm says.
+Lifestyle coaching, Cordasco's third pillar, is intended to create "a strong bond between your financial life and your quality of life."
 While the first two pillars focus primarily on financial life, the third pillar is focused on helping clients to navigate life's challenges and make tough decisions.

 McAdam LLC is unique in that it provides services to both investors and advisors.
 The firm offers support to new and experienced advisors, and it provides financial planning, wealth management, advanced tax and insurance strategies and business owner services to investors.
-McAdam is one of a few firms on this list that does not have a set account minimum and serves a majority individuals.
+McAdam does not have a set account minimum and mostly serves individual clients.

 McAdam LLC is by far the largest firm on this list.
-It has 107 advisors; the next largest firm, myCIO Wealth Partners, LLC, has just 27 advisors.
+It has 125 advisors; by comparison, the next largest firm, myCIO Wealth Partners, LLC, has just 28 advisors.
 McAdam’s leadership team includes two certified financial planners (CFPs) and one chartered financial analyst (CFA).

-McAdam is one of two firms on this list that’s fee-based.
-Certain representatives of the firm may earn commissions for selling securities or insurance products.
-The firm is a fiduciary though, so it's required to put its clients' best interests first.
+McAdam is a fee-based firm.
+Some representatives of the firm may earn commissions for selling securities or insurance products.
+While this could make for a conflict of interest, the firm is a fiduciary, so it's required to put its clients' best interests first.

 McAdam LLC Background

 McAdam LLC was founded in 2008, and it became a registered investment advisor in 2014.
 The firm is wholly owned by Michael McAdam, who is the firm's CEO and founder and a principal at the firm.